will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 The Cerone paper simply takes the simplyifying assumption of *atomic visibility*, which is simply that either all or none of the operations of a transaction can become visible to other transactions.
 This means that their model essentially cannot represent isolation notions like *read committed*, which is weaker than the weakest model they represent, *read atomic*.
 The *read atomic* model is basically defined by saying

 The read atomic model was actually first introduced in [Bailis' 2014 paper](http://www.bailis.org/papers/ramp-sigmod2014.pdf) on RAMP transactions.
-Note that Read Atomic is something similar to Snapshot Isolation but with an allowance for concurrent updates (e.g. no write conflict aborts).
+Note that Read Atomic is something similar to Snapshot Isolation but with an allowance for concurrent updates (e.g. allows write-write conflicts).
+This was preceded by their earlier proposal of [*monotonic atomic view*](https://www.vldb.org/pvldb/vol7/p181-bailis.pdf) which is strictly weaker than Read Atomic.

 Also, *why* does snapshot isolation actually need to enforce write-write conflict checking?
 If it didn't, how would this be observable to other transaction reads?